"WHY DOESN'T SHE JUST LEAVE?"

 Tuesday May 23rd at 8 PM

-For more information and to register please click here.
+For more information and to reserve your seat click here!

 JOFA means so much to you.
 JOFA is the place where you share ideas with like-minded people.
 JOFA is where you find the tools for advancing social change in your community.
 Being a member of JOFA enables you to connect with people, like you, who are working to make the religious world a better place for women -- and men.
 JOFA is you.
 It’s who you are.
 It’s your identity, your voice, and your community.
 Become a member and stay connected to people just like you.
 JOFA is where you belong.